-Ireland's census records have always presented family history reseachers with one major problem: the lack of a name index.
-So the best Irish genealogy news in years came in 2005 with the announcement of a collaboration between the National Archives in Dublin (NAI) and Library & Archives Canada to digitise, index and publish online both the 1901 and 1911 census.
+Ireland's census records had always presented family history reseachers with one major problem: the lack of a name index.
+So the best Irish genealogy news in years came in 2005 with the announcement of a collaboration between the National Archives in Dublin (NAI) and Library & Archives Canada to digitise, index and publish online both the 1901 and 1911 paper census returns.

 On 29 July 2009 the National Archives of Ireland announced that the second of this year's tranches of releases (due 'mid-July') was delayed for over one month in order to achieve the required level of accuracy.
 The revised date of release was 'late August'.
 The date for the third tranche of releases was also knocked on by one month to 'late September'.

-On 11 March 2010, at a seminar in Dublin, the NAI's project leader advised that the 1901 census was not immediately imminent but would be online by the middle of June.
-Unlike the 1911 release, the 1901 records for all 32 counties will be released in one fell swoop.
+On 11 March 2010, at a seminar in Dublin, the NAI's project leader advised that the 1901 census would be online by the middle of June.
+Unlike the 1911 release, the 1901 records for all 32 counties was going to be released in one fell swoop.
 However, due to staff shortages at the National Archives, transcriptions and digitised images will not have been thoroughly checked before release.